Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: MRS-MNTS-GARCH Model

 \subsection{Model Specification}

-To model a multivariate process, we assume the variance of each individual asset evolves independently according to univariate regime-switching GARCH model specified previously with possibly different number of regimes, while the correlation is reflected separately in the joint standard residuals modeled with stdMNTS distribution.
-The regime of correlation matrix follows a Markov process.
-The pair of words regime and state, market and a market index, innovations and joint residuals are used interchangeably as follows:
+To model a multivariate process, we assume that the variance of each individual asset evolves independently according to the univariate regime-switching GARCH model specified previously with possibly different number of regimes, while the correlation between assets is modeled separately by stdMNTS distribution in the joint standard innovations.
+The joint innovations is defined bya HMM with stdMNTS as conditional distribution in each regime.

-Let $\Delta_t^{(i)}$ be the regime of the $i$th asset at time $t$ defined by a Markov chain with finite state space $S = {1,\ldots,k^{(i)}}$ and an irreducible and primitive $k^{(i)} \times k^{(i)} $ transition matrix, where $k^{(i)}$ is the number of regimes of the $i$th asset.
-Suppose the innovation $\bm{\epsilon}_t = (\epsilon_t^{(1)},\ldots,\epsilon_t^{(N)})$ follows stdMNTS distribution of which the parameters shift in regimes determined by a Markov chain $\Delta_t^{D}$. $D$ stands for a market index.
-The multivariate distribution of joint residuals follows a Markov process with the same transition matrix as the market index.
-We use DJIA index for the market index $D$ in this paper.
-Then we define portfolio return as